 All participants must be a current Douglas County 4-H Member in good standing and complete a 4-H Record Book.
+Livestock record books shall contain all animals tagged in for county fair.

 All 4-H members must turn in an e-Record that is at least 50% complete by the published deadline in order to complete the project.
 Any 4-H'er not in compliance of these rules will not be allowed to compete at the Douglas County Fair.
 Therefore, they are not a Member in Good Standing in that particular project and will be ineligible for the Colorado State Fair.
 Junior must use binders/notebooks that keep the pages securely inside.
 You MAY NOT use slider-type binders.
 We prefer you use binders with prongs or the 4-H record book cover.
 Unless stated specifically in your project we prefer that you don't use 3-ring binders as they consume a lot of space and are difficult to transport.
-The Douglas County Extension Office sells appropriate record book covers.
+Record book covers that are appropriate for project completion are available at the CSU Extension Office.